manudragon333/qdb/Javascript Basic.md

 # List of Object functions -
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object#Methods

+# What are primitive elements
+A primitive (primitive value, primitive data type) is data that is not an object and has no methods.
+In JavaScript, there are 6 primitive data types: string, number, boolean, null, undefined, symbol (new in ECMAScript 2015).

+All primitives are immutable, i.e., they cannot be altered.
+The variable may be reassigned a new value(a new memory reference is created, unlike mutable objects where memory reference is passed on), but the existing value can not be changed in the ways that objects, arrays, and functions can be altered(Coz memory reference is passed on).

 # Define Mutable - immutable
 A mutable object is an object whose state can be modified after it is created.